How to get crystal clear aquarium water

 Activated carbon is carbon that has been burned at a higher temperature, making it more adsorptive and more capable of clearing water.
 Carbon is especially popular for removing the yellow discolouration caused by bogwood and other aquatic woods.
 Use sponge, filter wool and carbon in combination to clear aquarium water.

 Some fish are more conducive to a clearwater aquarium than others.
 Goldfish and cichlids are greedy, messy feeders which eat a lot of food and produce a lot of physical waste.
-They also dig in the substrate, dislodging fish poo and uneaten food which in turn clouds the water.
+They also dig in the substrate, dislodging fish poo and uneaten food which in turn produces cloudy water.

 Overstocking can cause cloudy, dirty water, and a lightly stocked aquarium with a few small fish will nearly always have clearer water than one which is heavily stocked, with large fish.
 Large, messy fish should be accompanied by suitably sized filtration, and if you keep such species but have cloudy water, a larger, more capable filter should be chosen.

-The food you feed will also have a bearing on water clarity.
-Large, protein-rich foods like cichlid pellets, catfish tablets, frozen cockle and mussel may cause suspended particles, also called fines, degrading water quality and clarity.
+The food you feed will also have a bearing on tank water clarity.
+Large, protein-rich foods like cichlid pellets, catfish tablets, frozen cockle and mussel may cause suspended particles, also called fines, degrading water quality and clarity, with the look of cloudy water.

 Be careful not to overfeed, remove any uneaten food with a net and/or gravel vacuum and match these diets to suitably large mechanical filters.
 A good flake food shouldn’t cloud the water so if you crave clear water and the flake refers to clearwater or low waste in its literature, that’s the one to try.